 For example, we can try to model the following requirement:

-As user I want to view a list of customers where, per customer, there is a summary of order status and payment status.
+As a user I want to view the list of customers where, per customer, there is a summary of order status and payment status.

 We have 3 different services involved in the aforementioned scenario: